Updated: Mar 9

-This Alfa Romeo 1936 poster celebrates Alfa’s victory in the famous Mille Miglia race.
+This Alfa Romeo Mille Miglia 1936 poster celebrates Alfa’s victory in the famous Italian endurance race.
 After a year of sabre rattling between Italy and Ethiopia, Mussolini’s army invaded Ethiopia in October 1934.

 This act of aggression prompted the League of Nations to impose sanctions against Italy.
 As a consequence, the country found itself suffering severe shortages in many areas, including fuel.